Disadvantaged Business Enterprise (DBE) and Small Business Enterprise (SBE) Outreach

 Disadvantaged Business Enterprise (DBE) Program

 WETA is a recipient of federal financial assistance from the Federal Transit Administration ("FTA") and the Federal Highway Administration ("FHWA") of the U.S. DOT and is required to implement a DBE Program in accordance with 49 CFR Part 26.

 The purpose of WETA's DBE Program is to ensure nondiscrimination in the award and administration of federally funded contracts and to create a level playing field on which DBEs can compete fairly for federally funded contracts.

 A DBE is a certified, for-profit small business concern (1) that is at least 51 percent owned by one or more individuals who are both socially and economically disadvantaged, or, in the case of a corporation, where 51 percent of the stock is owned by one or more such individuals; and (2) whose management and daily business operations are controlled by one or more of the socially and economically disadvantaged individuals who own it.

-In accordance with 49 CFR Part 26, WETA has established a 0.24% DBE goal applicable to $14,708,683 of Federal Transit Administration (FTA) dollars that are budgeted for 26 projects with contracts anticipated to be awarded from October 1, 2019, through September 30, 2022.
-For further information read the entire FFY20-22 DBE Goal Analysis Report (PDF).
+WETA has developed a 0.48% DBE goal with a 100% race neutral and 0% race conscious split, applicable to $79,936,315 of Federal Transit Administration (FTA) dollars that are budgeted for 27 projects with contracts anticipated to be awarded from October 1, 2023, through September 30, 2025.
+WETA's DBE goal was approved by the FTA on November 17, 2022.
+For more information on the development of this goal read the FFY23-25 DBE Goal Analysis Report (PDF).